apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ### Security Tokens

 Security tokens issued are treated as CAS tickets, stored in the ticket registry under the prefix `STS` and follow the same semantics as all other ticket types when it comes to persistence, replication, etc. These tokens are closely tied to the lifetime of the ticket-granting tickets and match their expiration policy.
 Tokens themselves do not have a lifespan outside a valid ticket-granting ticket and support for ticket lifetime configuration is not present.

 ## WS Federation Identity Provider

 The security model of the STS builds on the foundation established by WS-Security and WS-Trust.
 The primary issue for Web browsers is that there is no easy way to directly send web service (SOAP) requests.
 Consequently, the processing must be performed within the confines of the base HTTP 1.1 functionality (`GET`, `POST`, redirects, and cookies) and conform as closely as possible to the WS-Trust protocols for token acquisition.
-The IDP is in charge of transforming the SignIn request of the browser to a SOAP request for the STS and the response of the STS to the SignInResponse for the browser.
-Further the browser user must authenticate himself with the IDP.
-At the time of initial authentication an artifact/cookie may be created for the browser so that every request for a resource doesn't require user interaction.
+The IdP is in charge of transforming the sign-in request of the browser to a SOAP request for the STS and the response of the STS to the sign-in response for the browser.
+Further the browser user must authenticate with the IdP.

 Support is enabled by including the following dependency in the WAR overlay: